h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 The call loads the mojo file from the following location ``hdfs://{server}:{port}/user/peter/prostate_mojo.zip``, where ``{server}`` and ``{port}`` is automatically filled in by Spark.

-You can also manually specify the type of data source you need to use, in that case, you need to provide the schema:
+We can also manually specify the type of data source we need to use, in that case, we need to provide the schema:

 .. content-tabs::